⚔️ Collect. Train. Battle.

 This approach allows the game to remain completely free for everyone while enabling rapid updates with new, creative themes inspired by pop culture.
 I hope you enjoy the quirky results as much as I enjoyed curating them!

 Ready to find your favorite Llama?
+Play now!

 Development log